AckerlyXu/heima/articles/media-services/media-services-rest-create-contentkey.md

 Note that examples that generate an AES key, encrypt the key, and calculate the checksum have been omitted from this topic.
 Only the examples that show how to interact with Media Services are provided.

->[!NOTE]
+> [!NOTE]
 > When working with the Media Services REST API, the following considerations apply:
 >
->When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
-For more information, see [Setup for Media Services REST API Development](./media-services-rest-how-to-use.md).
+> When accessing entities in Media Services, you must set specific header fields and values in your HTTP requests.
+For more information, see [Setup for Media Services REST API Development](media-services-rest-how-to-use.md).

->After successfully connecting to https://media.chinacloudapi.cn, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI as described in [Access the Azure Media Services API with REST](./media-services-rest-connect-with-aad.md).

-##Retrieve the ProtectionKeyId
+## Retrieve the ProtectionKeyId
 The following example shows how to retrieve the ProtectionKeyId, a certificate thumbprint, for the certificate you must use when encrypting your content key.
 Do this step to make sure that you already have the appropriate certificate on your machine.

 Request: